smithr7/BookShop/README.md

 The main web-page back-end functionality which operates to enable a login and redirects the user when the correct credentials are placed in.
 Functionality also includes basic security to stop bypassing into the system.

 - 5001CEM_Software_Engineering/src/bookInformation.py<br/>
-Template for loading database information into it.
-All the information will be loaded into the associate fields, and inherited functionality with adding to the shopping cart session.
-Multiple quantities can be ordered on this webpage as well.
+The back-end functionality for loading associated data into the template bookCatalog.html which will be called whenever a user clicks on a particular book from any webpage

 - 5001CEM_Software_Engineering/src/booksCatalog.py<br/>
 Template with all books including search parameters for the user to select books under specific filters.
 Without any filters the entire database log from which any books added by the administrators have added.